-Simply put, annual flowers and annual plants are those that only thrive for a single season, and it doesn’t matter how they came to be!
-Regardless of whether you planted a seed in your garden or purchased a bloom from your local florist, annuals will only go through the life cycle once before they die.
-With these types of flowers and plants specifically, it is also important to note that this cycle all happens within the same year — hence the term “annual.”
+Simply put, annual flowers and plants are those that only thrive for a single season.
+Whether you grew them from a seed in your garden or purchased them from your local florist, annuals only go through the life cycle once before they die.
+With these types of flowers and plants, it is also important to note that this cycle all happens within the same year — hence the term “annual.”

-Knowing what an annual is, think you could guess what classifies a flower or plant as a perennial?
-If you said they live for more than one season, you’re right!
-Perennials are those flowers and plants that live for three or more seasons — think of those bulbs you plant once in the fall and see them come back spring after spring.
+Perennials, on the other hand, live for more than one season.
+They actually consist of those flowers and plants that live for three or more seasons — think of those bulbs you plant once in the fall and watch them come back spring after spring.

-If you strive to have a garden that’s bright and colorful, you may benefit from choosing mostly annual flowers.
-And the best part?
-These types of flowers are usually cheaper than their perennial counterparts, so if budget is a concern you don’t have to worry about totally breaking the bank.
-Finally, although you’ll perform maintenance on your garden (or any flower you have at home for that matter), you don’t need to commit to caring for them for too long since they only require one season’s worth of work.
+If you want a garden that’s bright and colorful, then annual flowers are the way to go.
+One benefit of annuals is that they are usually cheaper than their perennial counterparts.
+Also, you don’t need to commit to caring for them for too long since they only require one season’s worth of work.

-The greatest benefit perennials have to offer is the fact that they stick around year after year.
-Although they may be more costly at the time of purchase, you don’t have to dedicate your budget to your garden every season since these flowers and plants will bloom again the following year.
-Furthermore, perennials don’t require much work at the beginning of each season since you don’t have to worry about re-planting.
-Instead, your dedication to your plants and flowers will come in the form of maintenance, such as watering and fertilizing.
+The biggest benefit of perennials is that they stick around year after year.
+Although they may be more costly at the time of purchase, you don’t have to buy more of them every season since they will bloom again the following year.
+Perennials also don’t require much work at the beginning of each season, since you don’t have to worry about re-planting.
+Instead, with perennials, you will spend more time on maintenance, such as watering and fertilizing.

-When planting annuals, you’ll definitely want to make note of where you plant them – although they are only known for completing the life cycle once, some are self seeding, which means you could experience new growth elsewhere in your garden the following year without having to plant again.
+When planting annuals, make note of where you plant them.
+Although they are known for only completing the life cycle once, some are self seeding, meaning you could experience new growth elsewhere in your garden the following year without having to plant again.

-If you’re considering perennials for your home, you may be interested in the following:
+If you’re considering perennials for your home, look into the following:

-In the end, annuals and perennials are both great options for any garden, you just have to choose which blooms you want to dedicate your time and money to!
+In the end, there is no right answer in the eternal debate of “annual vs. perennial.”
+Both are great options for any garden — you just have to decide which blooms you want to dedicate your time and money to.